spraakbanken/multiged-2023/introduction.md

 ## Use of external data

-We encourage you to use ay external data of your choice, provided you describe it and - where possible - share with the community for potential replication studies.
+We encourage you to use any external data of your choice, provided you describe it and - where possible - share with the community for potential replication studies.  **CB: I would say participants can use any data they wish, provided it is publicly available for research purposes.**

 You can also prepare your own synthetic datasets, which we also encourage you to share with the community.